-Crystal is a Licensed Clinical Professional Counselor in the State of Maryland, Licensed Professional Counselor in the Commonwealth of Virginia, Board-Certified Case Manager, and Clinical Supervisor in Maryland.
+Crystal is a Licensed Clinical Professional Counselor in the State of Maryland, Licensed Professional Counselor in the Commonwealth of Virginia, Board-Certified Case Manager, and an Approved Clinical Supervisor in Maryland and Virginia.
 Holding a Master of Arts in Counseling Psychology from The Chicago School of Professional Psychology, Crystal’s clinical training includes: Cognitive Behavior Therapy within individual, family, and group therapy settings.
 Crystal specializes in Anxiety, Depression, Racial Identity formation, and Cultural Trauma in African-Americans.
 Her love for psychology began in high school after completing college-level psychology classes.
 She obtained a Bachelor of Arts in Developmental Psychology from the College of William and Mary with a secondary major of Black Studies.
 As the author of Conversation with A Clinician of Color: Likeness, Lucy & Lemonade, Crystal hopes to break down the stigma of seeking mental health treatment in the Black community with first-person commentary.
 A new book project, PoundCake & Private Practice: 5 Things I Learned During My First Year launched June 2018.
 Crystal shares five components: Flour, Eggs, Butter, Sugar, and Vanilla . . . the chief ingredients used to make PsycYourMind what it is today.
 Listen here for why Crystal wrote this book.

 Crystal touts herself as a “people’s champion” providing authentic reflection to those who require assistance to achieve their life goals via therapeutic intervention.
 Crystal gained care coordination experience in a private DC-Metropolitan firm.
 Crystal has experience serving aristocracy as well as those without homes.
 She simultaneously served as a Qualified Intellectual Disability Professional while pursuing her graduate degree.
 Crystal acquired collaborative skills and combined leadership training while managing a Department of Health licensed intermediate care facility.
 Her love for research afforded her the ability to work with Georgetown University’s Department of Psychiatry to develop a white paper on the subject of case management.